 Let’s show some solidarity to those in financial despair

 Just to give an example, we are still enjoying our physical distancing on the beautiful island of Bali (Warum auf Bali das Toilettenpapier nicht knapp wird).
-As the tourism sector basically collapsed, thousands of people lots their official jobs in hotels and restaurants – and there is no social security.
-An even greater number works in the informal jobs as well as business linked to people visiting the island.
-A single mom with two kids, we had the pleasure to work with some years ago, is usually taking care of children.
-These are the kids of short to long-term visitors, many of whom are Australians.
-She has not had any client since March.
-Many share this fate, for example tour operators, taxi drivers, vendors, and even fishermen … Keep in mind that in a lot of countries the savings of the local population may last a week or two.
+As the tourism sector basically collapsed, thousands of people lost their official jobs in hotels and restaurants – and there is no social security.
+An even greater number works in informal jobs as well as business linked to people visiting the island.
+A single mom with two kids, whom we had the pleasure to work with some years ago, is usually taking care of children.
+These are kids of short to long-term visitors, many of whom are Australians.
+She has not had any clients since March.
+Many share this fate, for example, tour operators, taxi drivers, vendors, and even fishermen … Keep in mind that in a lot of countries the savings of the local population may last a week or two.
 After that, the simple approach of “stay at home” doesn’t look so simple anymore.

-However, also in the so-called “developed” world has plenty people in a similar situation.
+However, also in the so-called “developed” world has plenty of people in a similar situation.
 It seems that we have been trained really well in ignoring the ones less fortunate than ourselves – be it in our own community or in other parts of the world.
-I have seen so many people raging on about staying at home and wearing their mask, I have hardly seen anybody sharing their direct support to people in need – be it organizing shopping for elderly, or volunteering for other work.
+I have seen so many people raging on about staying at home and wearing their masks, I have hardly seen anybody sharing their direct support to people in need – be it organizing shopping for the elderly, or volunteering for other work.
 Something which is actually possible in many countries such as Germany or the Netherlands.
 Supporting their local shops by buying vouchers or checking for possibilities to order with them online, donating money or goods – just to give some examples.

 Let’s show some solidarity to those in essential jobs